ErPournima56/baremetal-stm32-lab/Setting up STM32CubeIDE.md

-# Setting up STM32CubeIDE
+# Setting Up STM32CubeIDE
-To develop, compile, and debug STM32 projects, you’ll need STM32CubeIDE — the official IDE provided by STMicroelectronics.
+To begin working on STM32 bare-metal projects, you'll first need to install STM32CubeIDE — the official IDE provided by STMicroelectronics.
+It includes an editor, compiler, debugger, and built-in STM32CubeMX integration.

-🔗 Download the Software
+# 🔗 Download STM32CubeIDE
-Go to the official STM32CubeIDE page:
+1. Visit the official ST download page:
 👉 https://www.st.com/en/development-tools/stm32cubeide.html

-# Installation Steps
-1. Click "Get Software" on the page.
+2. Click “Get Software”
-2. Select your Operating System (Windows, macOS, or Linux).
+3. Select your Operating System
-3. Click "Get Latest Version".
+4. Click “Get Latest Version”
-4. Accept the license terms.
+5. Accept the license agreement
-5. You’ll be prompted to log in or create an ST account (free).
+6. Create or log into your STMicroelectronics account
+7. The download will start automatically

+# 💾 Installing STM32CubeIDE
-6. Once signed in, the download will begin automatically.
+1. Once the download is complete:
-7. Install STM32CubeIDE using the downloaded installer.

-ℹ️ This IDE includes the toolchain, code editor, debugger, and integrated support for STM32CubeMX.
+2. If it’s a .zip file, extract it first
+3. Double-click the .exe installer file
+4. Click “Yes” when prompted for installation permission
+5. The setup wizard opens — click Next
+6. Accept the license terms and agreements
+7. Choose your installation path and click Next
+8. Click Install to begin installation
+9. When prompted for "STM USB Device Driver", click Install
+10. After installation, click Next and then Finish

+✅ STM32CubeIDE is now installed and ready to use.